Jibble Review 2025: GPS, Face ID & Time Tracking

 • Minimal training needed – Most users understand how to use the app without formal training

-• Responsive design – Works equally well on desktop, tablets, and smartphones
+• Responsive design – Works equally well on desktops, tablets, and smartphones

 • Visual clarity – Fonts, icons, and button sizes are optimized for both tech and non-tech users